 In random clinical trials, the covariates are balanced through randomization so that treated and untreated groups have the same rate of occurrence of covariates.
 In observational studies—for example, projects using data from electronic health records—this is not the case.
 In observational studies, the effect of treatment and covariates are confounded, making the interpretation of statistical analysis dubious.

 In 1983, statisticians Paul R. Rosenbaum and Donald B. Rubin proposed to solve this problem through a method that has come to be known as propensity scoring.
 They used the covariates to predict the probability of assignment or self-selection into treatment.
 This probability is referred to as propensity to participate in treatment.
-Instead of focusing the analysis on the impact of treatment on outcomes in the current data set, they simulated a new sample where the rate of occurrence of covariates among treated and untreated patients were the same.
+Instead of focusing the analysis on the impact of treatment on outcomes in the current data set, they simulated a new sample where the rate of occurrence of covariates among treated and untreated patients was the same.
 Then they examined the impact of treatment in this new simulated data.

-One way to understand propensity scoring is to assume that there are just three subjects, each subject defined by a set of covariates.
+One way to understand propensity scoring is to assume that there are just three subjects; each subject is defined by a set of covariates.
 One has a low propensity to join, another average, and still another a very high propensity for joining.
 Clearly, if we examine the impact of treatment for these three subjects, differences in propensity for seeking treatment will distort the impact.
 Rosenbaum and Rubin proposed methods in which differences in propensity to seek treatment can be controlled statistically.

 The analyst could match treated and untreated groups so that patients with low or high propensity to participate are equally observed among treated or untreated groups.
 She might weight the three cases inversely to their propensity, so that the patient with low propensity to be in the treated group would count several times more than the patient with high propensity.
 If there are fewer patients with low propensity, the weighting will increase their frequency, so that treated and untreated groups have the same number of low-propensity patients.
 One could also stratify the sample by propensity to be treated and then examine the impact in each stratum—in our case, strata divided according to low, average, and high propensity to seek treatment.

-No matter how we remove the effect of propensity to participate in treatment, the net result is the same: a new sample of data is simulated, in which the covariates occur equally among treated and untreated groups.
+No matter how we remove the effect of propensity to participate in treatment, the net result is the same: a new sample of data is simulated in which the covariates occur equally among treated and untreated groups.
 Although the new simulated sample changes which patients are part of the sample, it does not change the relationship between treatment and outcome for each patient.
 Therefore, we can estimate the unconfounded impact of treatment on outcomes in this new sample.

 [H1] Three Steps in Propensity Scoring